FlixFix/smart-coffee/docs/pico.md

  * **PICO_HOSTNAME**: The hostname under which the pico will show up in the local network
  * **mqtt_broker_ip**: The IP address of the mqtt broker, if you want to use this feature
  * **mqtt_broker_topic**: The topic for the messages delivered to the mqtt broker
  * **temp_sensor_resolution**: The resolution for the temperature sensors.
 The values can be 9, 10, 11, 12.
 The **main_loop_delay** has to be set accordingly.
-See the following table and [then sensor datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/ds18b20.pdf) for more detail.
+See the following table and [the sensor datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/ds18b20.pdf) for more detail.

 | resolution  | conversion time (=**main_loop_delay**) |
 |-------------|----------------------------------------|